 First, they capture long-range dependency and mitigate the issue of over-squashing as demonstrated on Long Range Graph Benchmark and TreeNeighbourMatch datasets.

-on Peptides-func
+on Peptides-struct

 1 code implementation • 29 Nov 2022 • Miao Xiong, Shen Li, Wenjie Feng, Ailin Deng, Jihai Zhang, Bryan Hooi